wildseansy/sanity-plugin-computed-field/README.md

 #### `options.reduceQueryResult` (required)

 Returns the value to populate computed field, based on the query result of 'documentQuerySelection'.
 This function is called every time "Regenerate" is clicked and the GROQ query successfully is made.
+This function can also return a promise or be `async` if any asynchronous code needs to be run to compute the result.

 #### `options.buttonText` (default `"Regenerate"`)